-Glen Lyon Coffee is all about supporting our brilliant local community in Highland Perthshire.
-We run our popular Pop Up Cafe on Thursday to Saturday mornings to provide a hub for customers to meet and catch up.
+Glen Lyon Coffee is all about supporting our brilliant Highland Perthshire community.
+We run our popular Pop Up Cafe on Thursday to Saturday to provide a hub for our community to meet and catch up.
 Our roastery also hosts a monthly Repair Café which is dedicated to repairing and mending everything from toy cars to electronics and furniture for free.
-We’ve even been known to hold the occasional ‘beer share’ and barbecue as well as blues and poetry nights.
+We’ve even been known to hold the occasional ‘beer share’ and barbecue as well as regular blues and folk nights.

 We have been committed to zero waste ever since we started roasting coffee in 2011.